Tummy Time Tips for Newborns (From Birth to 2 Months Old)

 The newborn period usually refers to a baby from birth to around two months old.
-Keep in mind that tummy time during this time will look a lot different than when your baby is older.

 Here are some tips to make the most out of tummy time with your newborn.